 1. Too Much Information

 Often, when emergency strikes, the floodgates of communication swing open.
-It is common for high-level management (or whoever is responsible for crisis comms within your organisation) to become overwhelmed with the amount of information flying at them from all angles.
+It is common for high-level management (or whoever is responsible for crisis communications within your organisation) to become overwhelmed with the amount of information flying at them from all angles.

 And it’s not just the quantity of information that can be problematic.
 It’s also the quality.
 Before the proverbial dust clears, it’s easy for emergencies to become accidental games of Chinese whispers.
 With the clock ticking, and high volumes of conflicting reports muddying your vision, it’s just as easy to miss the thread of truth that (hopefully) runs through these messages.

 To mitigate the chances of information wipe-out, it helps to think in advance about how you’ll get your information, and who you’ll be getting it from.
-With the right technology in place, you can establish a centralised dashboard where, when crisis occurs, all of your relevant stakeholders can report on and monitor the situation in real time.
+With the right technology in place, you can establish a centralized dashboard where, when crisis occurs, all of your relevant stakeholders can report on and monitor the situation in real time.
 And once you’ve got the right people all in one place, it becomes easier to find and follow that golden thread of truth.

 2. Too Little Information